shampa077/SlotMachine/README.md

-# LANMessenger
+# SlotMachine
-LAN Messenger using JAVA
+Slot machine using JAVA